presnick/ProgramsInformationPeople/_sources/RESTAPIs/RequestURLs.rst

 The get function in the requests module takes an optional parameter called ``params``.
 If a value is specified for that parameter, it should be a dictionary.
 The keys and values in that dictionary are used to append something to the URL that is requested from the remote site.

 For example, in the following, the base url is https://google.com/search.
 A dictionary with two parameters is passed.
-Thus, the whole url is that base url, plus a question "?", plus a "q=..." and a "tbm=..." separated by an "&".
+Thus, the whole url is that base url, plus a question mark, "?", plus a "q=..." and a "tbm=..." separated by an "&".
 In other words, the final url that is visited is ``https://www.google.com/search?q=%22violins+and+guitars%22&tbm=isch``.
 Actually, because dictionary keys are unordered in python, the final url might sometimes have the encoded key-value pairs in the other order: ``https://www.google.com/search?tbm=isch&q=%22violins+and+guitars%22``.
 Fortunately, most websites that accept URL parameters in this form will accept the key-value pairs in any order.

 .. sourcecode:: python